Kensington (Olympia) station: Decline

 In 1940, Addison Road and the link to the Metropolitan line at Latimer Road closed along with the other West London Line stations after the line was bombed, and it was not considered cost-effective to rebuild by the London Passenger Transport Board.
 Due to its ability to access all lines radiating from London, its close location to SHAEF headquarters and its relative quietness compared to the main London termini, it was the preferred embarkation point for US Army General Dwight D. Eisenhower when he visited troops in Wales preparing for the June 1944 Normandy landings.

 On 19 December 1946, the station was renamed Kensington (Olympia) and became the northern terminus of a peak-hour shuttle service to Clapham Junction, serving workers at the Post Office Savings Bank (later National Savings Bank) in nearby Blythe Road.
-Until 1986, apart from Motorail services, this was the only British Rail service regularly stopping at the station.
+From 1955 to 1986, apart from Motorail services, this was the only British Rail service regularly stopping at the station.
 It was known as the "Kenny Belle" and was unadvertised, reportedly because the Post Office Savings Bank was under the Official Secrets Act.
 There was also a District line shuttle to Earl's Court, as the station had been left without a dedicated Underground connection.
 The service originally only ran when there was an exhibition at the centre, but a permanent platform opened on 3 March 1958.
 The station was sometimes used as a terminus during reconstruction and upgrading of mainline London terminal stations.